balderdashy/sails-docs/concepts/ORM/standalone-usage.md

 Here we are adding the model specifications into the `waterline` instance itself.

-And last, but not least, we have to configure the storage connections.
+And last, but not least, we have to configure the datastores.

 ```js
 var config = {